Connect with others who understand.

 • Over-the-counter pain medications

-It’s best to seek shingles treatment within three days of noticing symptoms.
-This increases the likelihood of avoiding serious complications and long-term nerve pain.
-Starting treatment after three days is still beneficial, so don’t delay.
+It’s best to start treatment for shingles within three days of noticing symptoms.
+This gives you a better chance of avoiding serious complications and long-term nerve pain.
+Starting treatment after three days can still help, so don’t delay.

-Seeing a rash or blister appear on your skin can be concerning.
-It’s easy to search the internet for clues and wonder if you have a fungal infection, atopic dermatitis, or even skin cancer.
-If you have symptoms of psoriasis, shingles, or another skin disease, schedule an appointment with your doctor immediately.
+Seeing a rash or blister on your skin can be concerning.
+If you have symptoms of psoriasis, shingles, or another skin disease, make an appointment with your doctor as soon as possible.
+Getting the right diagnosis and treatment early can help you feel better faster and prevent the condition from getting worse.

 Talk With Others Who Understand